-- Making student-partner collaboration a fixture of classroom practice. - Modeling and sharing their pathway team and industry partner collaboration strategies and experiences with students as an example of professional collaboration. - Using feedback and evaluation tools (like rubrics) that explicitly call out industry-specific collaboration strategies and qualities. - Converting all classroom communication and collaboration processes to reflect the technological tools used in the pathway's industry.
+- Making student-partner collaboration a fixture of classroom practice. - Modeling and sharing their pathway team and industry partner collaboration strategies and experiences with students as a model for professional collaboration. - Using feedback and evaluation tools (like rubrics) that explicitly call out industry-specific collaboration strategies and qualities. - Converting all classroom communication and collaboration processes to use the technological tools used in the pathway's industry.